kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

 - My friends from the Haskell group have called me an Extrovert because I like tech raves ie specifically raves at tech conferences :) but I think of myself as more of an Extroverted Introvert aka The Loner Wolf.

+ - I guess it didn't help that at DEF CON I went to six parties in one night last year.
+   I still have this glow-stick that the Swedish DJ (who gave me a giant hug at 4 in the morning and told me how drunk he was) stole from me during his set... and later returned.
+   Yeah, DEF CON is pretty wild.
+   I don't party (outside of tech raves) and I got home at 5am..for a check-out at 11.
+   :(

+   I think more-so if you're of that hacker/maker mindset and are a good fit.
+   I love the people, I love my hackerspace, and I love DEF CON.
+   It's tiring, though.
+I'm only going for two days this year.
+(Happy 25th!)

 - People exhaust me, so after talking to many of them, I'll just completely withdraw.
   Sometimes, I'll just stay at home for an entire day with the lights out.